9 Best Short Treks in Nepal for Beginners

 Day 07: Drive from Syabru to Kathmandu (1,350m) 7 hrs

-The best time for the Langtang valley trekking is September to May.
-You can also go to this region in winter, but it might be heavy snowfall sometimes and trail blocks in the higher area.
-But, the monsoon is not a perfect season for Langtang trekking.
+The best time for Langtang Valley Trekking is September to May.
+You can also go to this region in the winter, but there might be heavy snowfall and trail blocks in the higher areas.
+But the monsoon is not the perfect season for Langtang Trekking.

 Tamang Heritage Trail